RflySim/doc/source/0_Start/WhatIsRflysim.rst

 About RflySim
 ---------------------------------------

-RflySim, launched by BUAA Reliable Flight Control Group, is an ecosystem or a toolchain mainly for unmanned systems’ control and safety testing following the idea of Model-Based Design (MBD).
+RflySim, launched by `BUAA Reliable Flight Control Group <http://rfly.buaa.edu.cn/>`_ , is an ecosystem or a toolchain mainly for unmanned systems’ control and safety testing following the idea of Model-Based Design (MBD).
 MATLAB/Simulink, supporting the full design phase of MBD, is chosen as the core programming platform for